 - Waste types – what am I allowed to dispose of at the tip?

 - Alternatives to London recycling centres

 1. Interactive map of London rubbish tips and civic amenity sites

 2. Charges - do I have to pay to use the tip?

 3. DIY waste - does it cost extra to dispose of DIY and building waste at the tip?

 Generally, DIY waste is more expensive for the council to dispose of and as a result, some councils charge residents to remove this type of waste.
 In London, five local authorities state on their website that they charge extra for DIY waste.
 These sites are Acton, Greenford, Space Waye, Waldo Road and Churchfield Road.

 Greenford and Acton charge £23 per 100kg of waste.

-The staff on site at Hounslow’s Space Waye decide if your DIY waste is chargeable.
+The staff on-site at Hounslow’s Space Waye decide if your DIY waste is chargeable.
 If you have high volumes of DIY waste, you will be charged for disposal at the full trade waste rate.
-Here is a full list of their charges.
+A full price guide.

 Currently, the minimum charge for disposing of DIY waste at Waldo Road and Churchfield is £23 and residents will be charged the same rate as trade or commercial waste.
-Here is a full price list for DIY/construction waste charges.
+A full price list for DIY/construction waste charges.

 Western Road Reuse and Recycling Centre do not accept any DIY waste at all.

 For more help on disposing of DIY/construction waste, check out our guide to rubble removal.

 4. Frequency – how often can I go?